Digital X-rays and Panorex Digital Imaging

-With the use of an intraoral camera, we can see every aspect of your teeth and mouth with incredible detail to uncover cracked teeth, plaque deposits, cavities next to fillings, and excessive wear.
+With an intraoral camera, we can see every facet of your teeth and mouth with incredible detail, to uncover cracked teeth, plaque deposits, cavities next to fillings, and excessive wear.
 When we can discover oral problems early on, your treatment is much less invasive and much more cost effective.

 Our intraoral camera is small: about the size of the mirror we use during your regular hygiene appointments.
 You probably wouldn’t even notice we’re using it except that with the intraoral camera, you have the opportunity to see everything we see on a monitor.

 This is a great tool to help you become more informed about your dental health, because it gives you a clear understanding of your teeth’s condition, and it allows you to make a more informed decision regarding your treatment options.

 DIAGNOdent Laser Cavity Screening

 DIAGNOdent is a revolutionary new way for us to find even the smallest areas of tooth decay and cavities.
 By using the advanced DIAGNOdent technology, we are able to treat small cavities and areas of tooth decay before they become larger issues that require multiple procedures.

 DIAGNOdent is a quick, comfortable process that helps you and Dr. Grimley keep your smile healthy and happy for a lifetime.

 DIAGNOdent uses a precise laser scanning system to scan over all your teeth while sending out an audio signal and registering a digital read-out.
 By measuring the fluorescence within each tooth’s structure, Dr. Grimley can identify where cavities might be developing in the small spaces between, on, and around your teeth.